 - fever, rash or severe dermatologic reactions (e.g., toxic epidermal necrolysis, Stevens-Johnson Syndrome);

 - interstitial nephritis; acute renal insufficiency or failure;

 - hepatitis; jaundice; acute hepatic necrosis or failure;

 - thrombocytopenia, including thrombotic thrombocytopenic purpura; leukopenia agranulocytosis; pancytopenia; and/or other hematologic abnormalities.

-The drug should be discontinued immediately at the first appearance of a skin rash, jaundice, or any other sign of hypersensitivity and supportive measures instituted (See PATIENT INFORMATION and ADVERSE REACTIONS).
+Discontinue FACTIVE immediately at the first appearance of a skin rash, jaundice, or any other sign of hypersensitivity and institute supportive measures (See PATIENT INFORMATION and ADVERSE REACTIONS).

 Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including FACTIVE, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.